SREEJITH-KM/Module-4/CLASS AND OBJECTS - AREA OF CIRCLE.md

 ---

 ### AIM
-To write a Python program to take the radius from the user and find the area of a circle using the class name `umbrella` and function name `rain`.
+Write Python Program to take the radius from the user and find the area of the circle using class name 'umbrella' and function name 'rain'

 ---